ia-usgs/Xeno/README.md

 ## **HTML Log Interface Overview**

 The latest update introduces a visually enhanced **HTML Logging Interface**, designed to make reviewing scan results clearer, and more intuitive.
+Using Flask, Xeno now creates a server that pulls from the HTML file found in the log section.
+Applies a theme to it and serves it at x.x.x.x:8080 (your Pi's IP)

 ### **Scan Summary Panel**
 ![Device Summary Table](https://github.com/user-attachments/assets/e1a7bdc2-90b3-43da-a120-577c757d5ed5)